-If you’re considering a hair transplant, you’re likely to have a number of questions about the procedure itself and the possible results, as well as any potential side-effects or scarring.
-One of the most common things people want to know is what the recovery process will involve.
+If you’re considering a hair transplant, you may have questions about the procedure, results, and side-effects or scarring.
+One of the most common things people want to know is what the hair transplant recovery timeline looks like.
 For example, you might need to know how much time you’ll need to take off from work.
 Or perhaps you’re keen to find out how long it will take for the final results to be established.

 If a faster recovery process is a concern for you, you will probably be best choosing a FUE transplant.
-This procedure does away with the need to remove a strip of scalp from the back of the head (as with the older FUT method), which means there is no visible scar line across the scalp that might look unsightly if you wear your hair short.
+This procedure does away with the need to remove a strip of scalp from the back of the head (as with the older FUT method).
+So there’s no visible scar line across the scalp that might look unsightly if you wear your hair short.
 This also means that the FUE method allows for a faster and more straightforward recovery process.

 Here is the typical recovery timeline for the FUE hair transplant surgery.

-Your recovery process begins immediately after your hair transplant procedure, where the clinic team will treat your scalp for optimum recovery.
+Your recovery process begins immediately after your hair transplant procedure.
+The clinic team will treat your scalp for optimum recovery.

 A basic hair transplant is a minimally invasive procedure, and in theory, you could go straight back to work the following day.
-However, there may be some swelling, tenderness, and redness around the transplant site, so you may want to allow a couple of days for your skin and scalp to heal.
+However, there may be some hair transplant swelling, tenderness, and redness, especially around the recipient site.
+So you should schedule some post-hair transplant downtime to allow your skin and scalp to heal.